OpenArabic/Annotation/README.md

 Currently uploaded texts are converted automatically into [*mARkdown*](http://maximromanov.github.io/mARkdown/) format and require further manual tagging of the structure; when manual tagging is complete they will be converted into CTS-compliant XML format.

-For the list of added books, see **report.md** (Mostly premoderns chronicles, biographical collections, encyclopaedic dictionaries, gazetteers).
+For the list of added books, see below (Mostly premoderns chronicles, biographical collections, encyclopaedic dictionaries, gazetteers).

 # Prospects and Progress
 | *Texts* | *Status* |